Set Up and Connect to SSH Gateway

 When connecting to SSH Gateway, you can use the following syntax from your terminal window.
 Be sure to replace the word

-environment with your WP Engine environment name (EX: environment.wpengine.com)
+environment with the unique WP Engine environment name (EX: environment.wpengine.com).

-If you do not use an SSH config file, then you must specify which key your machine should use to authenticate the connection:
+If you do not use a SSH config file, then you must specify which key your machine should use to authenticate the connection.
+In this example, the private key file is located at:

 If you encounter any connection errors, please reference our Troubleshooting SSH Connection Issues guide.